serverless/serverless/docs/0_concepts.md

 # Serverless Resources

-todo
+Resources are the different pieces that comprise your infrastructure

-# Services
+# Serverless Services

 A *Serverless service* is a group of one or multiple functions and any resources they require.
 By grouping related functions together, it's easier to share code and resources between those functions.
 Services are also designed to be completely independent, which helps teams develop more quickly without waiting for others.

 Each *Serverless service* contains two configuration files: